TeiturMcSwagger/P7-Matchmaking-Backend/README.md

 The fundamental thing behind the approach is decorators:

 Decorators are simple annotations attached to components (classes/functions).
 If we consider asp.net core controllers are required to be called SomethingController, in order for their Inversion of Control (IoC) to correctly serve requests.
-Express and newer frameworks tend to not offer this directly, and require a setup like express: app.use(route, requestHandler).
+Express and newer frameworks tend to not offer this directly, and require a setup like (express): app.use(route, requestHandler).

 Instead we are decorating our requesthandlers (methods in our controllers) with their routes, and the framework will then generate the express code.
 ```